Inhalant Addiction Rehab in Kennesaw

 - Nitrites: These inhalants act directly on the central nervous system and are sometimes referred to as snappers or poppers.
 Some examples include room deodorizers and leather cleaner.

+According to the 2020 National Survey on Drug Use and Health, 2.4 million people over the age of 12 used inhalants in the past year.
 If you suspect your loved one is abusing inhalants, look out for telling warning signs like chemical odors on their clothes or breath, paint or stains on their hands, nosebleeds, or slurred speech.